aschultzen/master_thesis/README.md

 - Connect a monitor to the HDMI port
 - Use SSH and manage it remotely over LAN

 The latter, is usually the easiest.
 The RASPI has DHCP enabled by default, this means it might be a little hassle establishing the address it has been leased by the DHCP controller.
-The subnet i connected mine to, contained 510 hosts, so i used to approach as described under *15.06.2015*.
+The subnet i connected mine to, contained 510 hosts, so i used NMAP to scan the subnet with the following command:

+	nmap -sn -v 10.1.1.1/23

+By scanning the subnet right before you connect the Raspberry PI and once after it has been connected (and booted), you can compare the two results and find the difference.
+The Raspberry PI's IP will be that difference.

+NOTE: On a busy subnet where devices are connected and disconnected often, the Raspberry Pi might not be the only change you detect, but it still narrows down the search dramaticly.

 Once the IP address has been found, a SSH connection can be made to the device.
 The default login credentials are: